Listen to this chapter, narrated by the author.

 Winning in the Marketplace – Exciting Strategies Get Results!

-Are you ready to engage in the multi-dimensional chessboard of the strategic contest?
+Do you remember creating a market?
+Are you equipped to outmaneuver the competition?
+Are you ready to engage in the multidimensional chessboard of the strategic contest?
 Is your team open to transforming some of your business?
-Do they feel “ownership” of the outcome?
-Has your team, collectively and individually, gained sufficient insight into your customers, customers’ customers, suppliers, strategic partners, etc. to identify their problems, opportunities, and strategic decision dilemmas?
+Do its members feel “ownership” of the outcome?
+Does your team, collectively and individually, understand the insight into your customers, customers’ customers, suppliers, and strategic partners?
+Do they identify with their problems, opportunities, and strategic dilemmas?
 Are they truly ready, or are you just hopeful?
-Have they ever really engaged in strategic combat— competing “tooth and nail,” “hand to hand,” “in the trenches” – winning with customers?
+Have they ever really engaged in strategic combat— competing tooth and nail, hand to hand, in the trenches—to win with customers?

 Does Your Team “Own the Business?”